 • Will we grow this year?

 Come up with the questions that you want to answer.
 These answers, in turn, should help you reach your strategic goals.
 Your small business stands to gain incredible insights that will help you understand and predict trends and provide ways to increase your operational efficiency.
 Putting your data to work will pay off quickly.
-If you have specific questions on how to get the BI implementation process started, contact our consulting team and connect with one of our vCTOs.
+If you have specific questions on how to get the BI implementation process started, contact our consulting team.

 author: Adam Steht